-Key Difference(s) for Organic vs Inorganic Compounds
+Key Difference(s) between Organic vs Inorganic Compounds

-What are organic and inorganic arsenic?
+What is organic and inorganic arsenic?

 Organic arsenic has a carbon atom while inorganic arsenic doesn’t have a carbon atom bonded to it.
 It is important to note that there are many different forms of arsenic i.e. arsenic trioxide, or AsO3, is an inorganic form of arsenic.
 It is also known as arsine gas and was used for chemical warfare during World War-I. Arsenite and arsenate are two other common inorganic compounds of arsenic.
 Organic arsenic compounds like methylated arsines (MA) or dimethyl arsinic acid (DMAA) are also harmful if consumed in high amounts over long periods of time.